dionmes/node-red-contrib-philips-airjs/README.md

 # What is AirJS ?

-This is a node for Node-Red to view the status and send commands to some Philips Air purifiers that use the COAP protocol.
+This is a node for Node-Red to view the status and send commands to Philips Air purifiers that use the COAP protocol (Encrypted).
-It is based on project by @biemond (https://github.com/biemond/com.athom.philipsair.git ) and @betaboon ( https://github.com/betaboon/aioairctrl.git ).
+It is based on work by @biemond ( https://github.com/biemond/com.athom.philipsair.git ) and @betaboon ( https://github.com/betaboon/aioairctrl.git ).

-Previous support in NodeRed for COAP based Philips Air purifiers is done via nodes that bridge 'aioairctrl' and these are not native JS implementations, they use Python.
+There are other nodes in NodeRed for COAP based Philips Air purifiers but these use Python and bridge 'aioairctrl', so are not native JS implementations.

 # Configuration

-In the IP/Host property of the node put in the IP address or Hostname to connect to the air purifier.
+In the IP/Host property of the node enter the IP address or Hostname of the air purifier.

 # Usage